Electogenius/stonk/README.md

 Will make a release soon, might contain an executable you can directly download.

 Why would anyone need to download this anyways.

+Hmm, it seems this language is rather similar to Forth.